pzhaojohnson/RNA2Drawer/README.md

 <em>What colors are available?</em> RNA2Drawer converts names of colors to RGB values according to the CSS web standards, so a complete list of available colors can be found online (like [here](https://www.w3schools.com/cssref/css_colors.asp)).

+<em>What base annotations are available?</em> In the `Annotations` dropdown menu, the colors of bases can be set, as well as circles drawn behind bases with customizable outlines and fills.

 <em>Can I draw DNA instead of RNA?</em> Yes, when entering a new structure or opening one from a file, you can parse the sequence as DNA.
 You can also convert an existing RNA structure to DNA (see [Other Customizations](#other-customizations)).

 <em>Can I draw structures as lines?</em> With some creative styling.
 See [Drawing Structures as Lines](#drawing-structures-as-lines).